-- VI.
+- e.
+Formula will not be issued to exclusively breastfed infants. - VI.
 A supportive environment where women feel comfortable in any location of the clinic to breastfeed their infants will be provided. - a.
 Women will be welcome to breastfeed in any area of the clinic.
 The local WIC clinic needs to provide a private room with a comfortable chair for mothers to breastfeed, pump, receive counseling and personal assistance with latch or other breastfeeding issues.
 This private room needs to have a functional lock to ensure privacy. - VII.
 The clinic should post signs and/or posters in prominent areas endorsing breastfeeding as supported and promoted in WIC clinics.
 These posters should be framed to show permanence and commitment, not taped or thumb tacked to walls.